Interrupted Reaching Out Movement

 • divided loyalties within the family

-Children often adapt to the emotional reality of the family system.
+Children often adapt deeply to the emotional reality, fear, or instability present within the family system.

 Sometimes later generations unconsciously continue emotional movements that never fully completed in earlier generations.